abhinav-e-p-b/MNIST-GAN-Project/README.md

 - **Creative**: Produce unique handwritten digit artwork or animations
 - **Research**: Serve as a baseline for more advanced GAN experiments
 - **Prototyping**: Quick starting point for similar image generation projects
+- **Interactive Learning**: Use the web UI to understand training dynamics in real-time

 ---